zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-create-first-extension.md

     https://portal.azure.com/?feature.customportal=false&feature.canmodifyextensions=true#blade/HelloWorld/Aloha
     ```

-    Also, test extensions may be added to the URI after the name of the blade that was just added, as in the following example.
+    Also, test extensions may be added to the URI after the name of the blade that was just added.
+They should display automatically, but they may not if the popup blocker of the browser prevents it, in which case the extension may not run.
+The following example allows the extension to run in the production environment as a test extension.

     ```json
     https://portal.azure.com/?feature.customportal=false&feature.canmodifyextensions=true#blade/HelloWorld/Aloha?testExtensions={"HelloWorld":"https://localhost:44300/"}